eightbitraptor/chicken-trigrams/README.md

 Because LOLZORZ!!!

 1. This is the first non trivial thing I have attempted in Scheme
-2. This takes **ages** to run.
-3. Be warned...
+2. Be warned...
-4. I am not responsible if your computer dies in a fireball.
+3. I am not responsible if your computer dies in a fireball.
-5. ... seriously, mine kept my whole house warm while this was running!

 ## Well, ok then